PastIn Person

 Partner at Kincaid Mendes Vianna

-Lucas Leite Marques is a partner at Kincaid Mendes Vianna and a member of the AIJA Transport and Logistics Law Commission.
+Lucas Leite Marques is a partner at Kincaid Mendes Vianna and serves on the Organising Committee for the event.

 Marco Remiorz